 You can do this by using the metronome by clicking the “preview” button in the SONG tab of the Generator adjustment menu to get it right or you can try a beat detection website, such as https://www.conversion-tool.com/bpmdetector/ or https://getsongbpm.com/tools/audio.

 PowerBeatsVR saves song layouts in a .json file with the file name being the same as the original music file it was created for, for example “Duran Duran – Ordinary World.json”.
 These files are located in a specific folder depending on the platform you are playing on, and can be used for sharing maps with others.

 Here is a tutorial for more information, the exact location of those files, and how to import them.

 However, one of our users has created an online converter for making Beat Saber maps compatible with PowerBeatsVR.
-You can find it besides some more information here: https://powerbeatsvr.gnethomelinux.com/
+If you want to give it a try you can find it here: https://powerbeatsvr.gnethomelinux.com/ including further information.

 And here is his GitHub directory for those who are interested: https://github.com/guysoft/PowerBeatsVR_song_writer/releases/tag/0.2.0